why solar water heater?

 Do solar water heater works in winter?

 With good insulation, sunlight will be able to heat the water quite well in a solar water heater winter.
-The heating is caused by the radiation energy of the sun, which can come through the glass and heat up enclosures, even if the outside
+The heating is caused by the radiation energy of the sun, which can come through the glass and heat enclosures, even if the outside

 temperature is well below freezing – providing good insulation can ensure very small heat loss.
 Hence hot water is available during winter too.

-Solar water heater works at night?
+Does solar water heater work at night?

-solar water heater save money?
+Does a solar water heater save money?

 you might be knowing that the government has been encouraging people to go for various renewable energy options.
 Besides, they are also offering lots of schemes in renewable energy sectors, as well.
 Apart from that, investing in